 Can you use the “power & money” test today in everyday life?
 Sure!
 Use it to test all things political, or anything related to the government.
 Simply look at who benefits in relation to the flow of money and the flow of power.
 Therein you will see who is the loser and who is the winner.

-Money: The federal government is now able, through the FCC, to charge any fee or tax to any aspect of the Internet industry just like they do phone and cable bills.
+Money: Through Net Neutrality the federal government is able, through the FCC, to charge any fee or tax to any aspect of the Internet industry just like they do phone and cable bills.
 Get out your cell phone bill and look at the extra charges on your bill levied by the government.
 So in the case of Net Neutrality the money flows from the individual and businesses to the federal government.

-Power: The federal government is now able, through the FCC, to control and dictate to any Internet related company whatever policies they, the FCC, deems appropriate.
+Power: Through Net Neutrality the federal government is able, through the FCC, to control and dictate to any Internet related company whatever policies they, the FCC, deems appropriate.
 The same is true for TV, radio, cable, and Ham licensing.
 They can control access, content, speed, and every other aspect now enjoyed by the individual person.

 As you prepare for emergencies, disasters and “grid-down” think about the way those scenarios might play out.
-Prepare yourself mentally on how to deal with it.
+Prepare yourself mentally on how to deal with it by understanding principles.

 To better understand today’s political environment simply apply the “money & power” test against any law, policy, proposal, rule, or speech.
 Where does the money go?
 Who gains the power?
 Answer those two questions and you will know the difference between good and evil.